Explaining The Romantic Movement in Literature (1790-1850)

 We can also look at the female authors of this time and the women in books for an understanding of the movement.
 We have the Bronte sisters, Jane Austen, and Mary Shelley—all who contributed great works to the movement even though they had to publish under male pseudonyms to get published.

-In literature, women were often treated as the goal or pinnacle men’s passions, from Edgar Allen Poe’s lost Lenore, to Dr. Frankenstein’s murdered wife, and so on.
-This era is definitely a good one for feminist critique (I mean, they all are, but this one just seems so much more overt in an unrealistic perception of women in society).
+In addition to authors, their characters came to life as well.
+One might think of James Fenimore Cooper’s Natty Bumpo, from The Last of the Mohicans, and his intuitive, ethical nature.
+In literature, women were often treated as the goal or pinnacle men’s passions, from Edgar Allen Poe’s lost Lenore, to Dr. Frankenstein’s wife, Elizabeth Lavenza, and so on.
+This era is definitely potent for feminist critique and appraisal.